AGFeldman/rpad/README.md

 # Install encfs
 sudo apt-get install encfs
 # Set up encrypted virtual filesystems.
+# You probably need to use the same password for this filesystem on both computers.
 encfs /YOUR_PATH/Dropbox/.rpad_enc /YOUR_PATH/rpad_dec
 ```
 Then, do the following on one of the machines and wait for the results to sync to both machines: